Building & Landscape Conservation

 Click to Make a Donation via Your Clearing User AccountPass the Hat

 The Clearing’s Pass the Hat Campaign is an annual fund-raising event for special projects at The Clearing.
-Beginning in 2009, this campaign has raised over $625,000!
-This has helped support many projects, including the renovation of historic buildings, restoring historic gardens, the construction of a new forge and metals studio, a complete kitchen renovation, improved trail accessibility and so much more!
+Beginning in 2009, this campaign has raised over $700,000!
+This has helped support many projects, including the historic building and landscape renovations, the construction of a new forge and metals studio, a complete kitchen renovation, improved trail accessibility and so much more!

-So, once again, we’re Passing the Hat and inviting you to join our efforts to create a truly unique educational experience by making a contribution, in whatever amount, to our new interpretive trail.
+So, once again, we’re Passing the Hat and inviting you to join our building & landscape conservation efforts by making a contribution, in whatever amount, today!

 2009Root CellarRenovation